aaronsaray/aaronsaray.com/content/blog/localized-dates-in-php.markdown

 print gmdate("M/d/Y h:i:sa", $datePosted);
 ```

-Lets do a quick run down of this code:
+Let's do a quick run down of this code:

 We have the `authorID` and the `entryID` set there just for reference.
 We make new objects based off of them - pretty simple mock-code almost.